anandaswarup/phrase_break_prediction/README.md

 # Phrase break prediction for Text-to-Speech systems

 This repository contains code to train speaker independent phrasing models for English Text-to-Speech systems.
+In text phrase breaks are usually represented by punctuation.
+Typically, Text-to-Speech systems insert phrase breaks in the synthesized speech whenever they encounter a comma in the text to be synthesized.

 Currently the codebase supports two models

     1. BLSTM token classification model using task specific word embeddings trained from scratch
     2. Fine tuned BERT model with a token classification head

+Given unpunctuated text as input, these models punctuate the text with commas, and the text with predicted commas is then passed to the Text-to-Speech system to be synthesized.

 The models are trained using the LibriTTS alignments available at [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel).
 The `train-clean-360` split is used for training, while the `dev-clean` and `test-clean` splits are used for validation and test respectively.